ncbi/workshop-sra-hands-on/README.md

-# WORKSHOP MATERIALS
+# *Getting Started with Using SRA Lite and Cloud-Optimized Data Formats*
-## *Practical Strategies for Using SRA Lite and Cloud-Optimized Data Formats*
+## WORKSHOP MATERIALS

 ### Summary
 As sequencing datasets continue to expand, researchers face new challenges in efficiently storing, transferring, and analyzing large-scale genomic data.
 The NIH Sequence Read Archive is the largest archive for next-gen sequence data that is hosted by the National Library of Medicine (NLM) and managed by the National Center for Biotechnology Information (NCBI).